in4lio/yupp/doc/README.md

 }
 ```

-Run the preprocessor with the source file name as a parameter and `-q` for
+Then we will run the preprocessor with the source file name as a parameter
-suppressing the greeting showing.
+and `-q` for suppressing the greeting showing:

     >python yup.py -q "./eg/hello.yu-c"

-Display the generated source code:
+At last, we wish to see the generated source code:

     >more "./eg/hello.c"